With software intelligence, AI can understand massive custom software systems and automate their modernization

 Currently, generative AI (GenAI) by itself can only help so much in this situation since understanding the context of a large codebase is beyond its reach due to working memory limitations, among other reasons.

-When software intelligence meets AI1
+When software intelligence meets AI

 Software intelligence technology has been honed over years to read source code, database scripts, APIs, frameworks, and all related software artifacts like an elite software engineer would to understand the application semantics, i.e. what the application does.
 It acts as a synthetic brain that can absorb 40 Kilo Lines of Code (KLOC) per minute, understand the meaning of each programming element, map the explicit and implicit interactions between all elements across all layers, and derive deterministic meta data of the entire system.